Devilx85/odata-pyq/README.md

   * **Deep Structure Mutations**: Complex nested create/update operations in a single request (deep inserts) are not yet supported.
   * **Advanced OData Functions**: Some OData v4 functions beyond string, date, and arithmetic operations are not implemented.
-  * **Performance**: While optimized, complex and deeply nested expansions on very large datasets may require careful schema design and database indexing.
+  * **Performance**: While the library is optimized to prevent N+1 query problems using `prefetch`, extremely complex queries on very large datasets still benefit from proper database indexing.

 -----